djeada/Databases-Notes/notes/06_distributed_databases/01_distributed_database_systems.md

 Distributed Database Systems can vary based on how data and control are distributed among the nodes.

-- **Homogeneous Systems**: In these systems, all nodes run the same database management software and are aware of each other.
-This uniformity simplifies management and data integration because the nodes operate in a similar manner.
+- **Homogeneous systems** consist of nodes that run identical database management software, ensuring that all nodes are fully aware of each other.
+This uniformity simplifies system management, as configurations, operations, and data integration processes are consistent across the environment.

-- **Heterogeneous Systems**: Nodes might run different database software and may not be fully aware of each other.
-Middleware is often used to enable communication and data sharing between these disparate systems.
-This architecture offers flexibility but can add complexity due to the need for translation and coordination between different systems.
+- **Heterogeneous systems**, on the other hand, involve nodes running different types of database software, and these nodes may not inherently recognize or interact with one another.
+Middleware is typically employed to facilitate communication and enable data sharing between these distinct systems, offering greater flexibility but introducing complexity due to the need for translation, synchronization, and coordination.

 ### Notable Implementations